Jamesxxx1997/thinkpad-x1-yoga-2018-hackintosh/README.md

       - do not have device , not tested ; if you have device please contact me
     - WWAN
       - do not have device , not tested ; connected through usb , you can passthrough your WWAN into virtual machine , and it will work

+Personal Customization
+  - EDID & HiDPi
+    - use hackintool or one-key-hidpi
+  - CPU frequency
+    - use one-key-cpufriend